11 Dec Z Energy Crunches the Numbers

 Z Energy is the latest company to jump on the big data trend, doing a deal with analytics company 11 Ants Analytics to help the service station firm better understand customer preferences and buying habits.

-Z will use the 11 Ants retail analytics platform (RAP) to analyse data collected from more than 200 service stations throughout the country.
+Z will use the 11 Ants Retail Insights Cloud (RIC) to analyse data collected from more than 200 service stations throughout the country.

 The platform will be used to help the stations manage stock, pricing, discounts and promotions.

 Z’s general manager for retail, Mark Forsyth, said the company had decided to go with 11 Ants after looking locally and internationally for the best solution.

 “We chose 11 Ants’ RIC for several reasons,” Forsyth said.

 “It is a powerful system that can give us valuable information in next to real time, it is easy to use and it is innovative Kiwi technology.”

 Forsyth said the service stations collected a lot of point-of-sale data as well as through Fly Buys, but had previously not had the technology to analyse the information collected.